 Penn-Harris-Madison adopted the MyView Literacy program.
-This Language Arts curriculum provides for a balanced literacy framework including word study, direct instruction for reading comprehension and fluency, guided and independent reading, and writing in response to literature.
-In Kindergarten through Second Grade, Wilson FUNdations is used for phonics instruction.
+This Language Arts curriculum aligns with the Science of Reading and state law, and uses a framework including word study, direct instruction for reading comprehension and fluency, guided and independent reading, and writing in response to literature.
+In Kindergarten through Second Grade, Heggerty is our tier 1 core curriculum for phonemic awareness and Wilson FUNdations is used for phonics instruction.
 The district uses the Lucy Calkins Units of Study to teach the art of writing to students.